Haunted Apartment Stairwell That Loses One Floor a Year

 “Renovation,” he said.
 Then, quieter, “Maybe.”

-When I turned toward the stairs, I noticed something else.
+When I turned toward the stairwell, I noticed something else.

 Stories the Residents Stopped Telling

 The mailboxes skipped from 3A to 5B.
-Older numbers showed faintly beneath scratched paint.
+Faint numbers showed beneath scratched paint.
 A faded utility map marked a row of rooms in grey, then ended mid-corridor.

 One night, returning late, I met an elderly woman near the landing.